bertagrim/index_generator/README.md

 ## Pipeline

-My starting point were 22 books in pdf (all including an analytics index).
+My starting point were 22 books in pdf (all including an analytic index).
 Their topics were varied, but they were predominantly about philosophy and linguistics (these were simply the books I had available).

 ![Pipeline](./doc/pipeline.jpg "Pipeline")